Table of Contents

 Data Science Foundations is the first complete, interactive introduction that develops an applied understanding of topics in data science.

-• Covers topics from a conceptual standpoint without assuming prerequisite knowledge in statistics and programming
+• Covers data science through a conceptual lens without assuming a background in programming or statistics

-• Includes data preprocessing, regression techniques, supervised and unsupervised learning algorithms, decision trees, neural networks, ensemble methods, and model evaluation techniques
+• Includes data preprocessing, regression techniques, supervised and unsupervised learning algorithms, decision trees, neural networks, ensemble methods, model evaluation techniques, and artificial intelligence

 • Continuously updated with the latest advances in data science